tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 often faster than *binary search*.
 But unlike binary search, Python's dictionaries don't need to be stored in sorted order.

+On the flip side, accessing a key by its value is not efficient.
+You can do it, but it's not much better than linear search through all the values.

 If you ask for a key that's not in the dictionary, you get a `KeyError`:

 ```